ENGN2912B-2018/MTS-A/README.md

     As the software architect, Luis was responsible for building and testing of the client-server model and the asynchronous network model.
 He also designed the GUI of the software.
 Specifically, he wrote the source code for client class, server class and the gui class.

 Yang Wang:
-    As the algorithm engineer, Yang was responsible for designing, implementing and testing the image processing, image compression and compression analysis algorithms.
-Specifically, he wrote the source code for the image class, the statistical analysis class and the Huffman coding class.
+    As the algorithm engineer, Yang was responsible for designing, implementing and testing the image processing, image compression algorithms.
+Specifically, he wrote the source code for image compression class, statistical analysis class and Huffman coding class.
+He also analyzed and quantified the performance of the algorithms (space and time complexities, compression ratio and image quality trade off, sequential compressions etc.) and documented relevant proofs.